Marie1009/COO_POO_ChatSystem/README.md

 # How to install and launch ChatSystem project
 ## Environement
-We have used Java 13.0.2 and SQLite JDBC 3.30.1 for our project.
+We have used Java 13.0.2 and SQLite JDBC 3.30.1 for our **Eclipse** project.

 ## Installation
 Just clone or download the project from GitHub with this link :